UtrechtUniversity/yoda/docs/administration/configuring-yoda.md

-token_length                  | Length of data access tokens token_lifetime                | Lifetime of data access tokens (in hours) token_expiration_notification | Send notification before token expiration (in hours) enable_radius_fallback        | Fall back on RADIUS authentication if token authentication fails (default: false).
-Only enables RADIUS fallback if `enable_tokens` is set to `true`.This is a legacy parameter that will be removed in a future version of Yoda.
+token_length                  | Length of data access tokens token_lifetime                | Lifetime of data access tokens (in hours) token_expiration_notification | Send notification before token expiration (in hours)

 ### Data Package Archive configuration